Mass-like invariants for asymptotically hyperbolic metrics: On the irreducible representations that appear in the classification

 At this point we should notice that Proposition~\ref{propCurvatureOperators} can be generalized to linear combinations of an arbitrary number of curvature operators.
 In particular, we see that there is a priori no preferred way to attach a curvature operator to a given mass.
-What makes the link between the standard mass and the scalar curvature so tight is the fact that the kernel of the adjoint of the linearization of the scalar curvature is exactly equal to $\cH_1$ and Theorem~\ref{thmPMT}.
+What makes the link between the standard mass and the scalar curvature so tight is the fact that the kernel of the adjoint of the linearization of the scalar curvature is exactly equal to $\cH_1$, together with Theorem~\ref{thmPMT}.
 It will become apparent in the next subsection that, in general, $\ker DF^*$ is infinite dimensional for the curvature operators we construct.
 See however Remark~\ref{rkPalatini}.
-There is also to notice that Michel's construction only involves the linearization of curvature operators.
-This further complicates the possibility of associating one curvature operator to a mass.
+Notice also that that Michel's construction only involves the linearization of curvature operators.
+This further complicates the possibility of associating a specific curvature operator to a mass invariant.
 The link, if it exists, could be provided by positive mass theorems.